PetrKryslUCSD/FinEtoolsMultithreading.jl/README.md

 The paper is consistent with v0.1.13.

 The revision of the above paper is now under a review.
 A draft has been placed in the [`docs`](./docs) folder.
 The revision is consistent with v0.5.0.

+The paper was accepted for publication.
+Download from the [publisher](https://authors.elsevier.com/sd/article/S0045-7825(24)00332-3).